beastbytes/form-latte/README.md

 ```

 ## Usage
 The extension adds tags to Latte for form fields, and the form and fieldset HTML tags.
-The tags have the minimum needed
+The extension follows the
+conventions of the Form Model package, in that form fields are specified with the form model, field parameter,
-required paramters; optional parameters are specified using Latte's filter syntax.
+and optionally a theme; all other options are specified in the field configuration using Latte's filter syntax;
+where an option takes a value, the value is the same as for the equivalent form model field type.

 ### Form Fields
 Form field tags have the same names as the Yii fields, e.g. 'text', 'email', etc.